pulumi/docs/content/aws-summit/_index.md

 links:
     items:
         - heading: Request a Demo
-          description: See how Pulumi can help you ship infrastructure faster, and manage your AWS resources at scale.
+          description: See how Pulumi can help you ship infrastructure faster and manage your AWS resources at scale.
 Ready for a change?
           action: Talk with an Engineer
           link: https://info.pulumi.com/aws-summit/

 workshops:
     items:
+      - title: Getting Started with Kubernetes on AWS using Pulumi
+        date: June 11, 2024
+        description: Learn the fundamentals of setting up EKS clusters on AWS and deploying a containerized workload to the cluster.
+        link: /resources/getting-started-with-kubernetes-aws/
+        action: Register Now
+      - title: Policy as Code on AWS
+        date: June 13, 2024
+        description: Learn best practices and how to write policies for AWS resources with Pulumi using Python and TypeScript.
+        link: /resources/securing-deployments-policy-as-code/
+        action: Register Now
         - title: Getting Started with Infrastructure as Code on AWS
-        date: May 9, 2024
+        date: June 27, 2024
-        description: In this workshop, you will learn the fundamentals of Infrastructure as Code through a series of guided exercises using the Pulumi Cloud Engineering platform.
+        description: Learn the fundamentals of Infrastructure as Code through a series of guided exercises using AWS and Pulumi’s platform
-        link: /resources/getting-started-with-iac-on-aws/
+        link: /resources/getting-started-with-iac-aws-typescript/
         action: Register Now
-      - title: Advanced CI/CD for AWS using Pulumi and GitHub Actions
+        - title: Building AI-powered Applications at Pulumi
-        date: May 16, 2024
+        date: July 10, 2024
-        description: Learn advanced topics that make up a robust infrastructure CI/CD pipeline through guided exercises.
+        description: Learn how the Pulumi engineering team builds AI-powered capabilities and the lessons learned bringing these features into production.
-        link: /resources/advanced-cicd-aws-pulumi-github-actions/
+        link: /resources/building-ai-powered-applications-at-pulumi/
         action: Register Now

 templates: